edf/migration/README.md

 Notes:

-1.  exporting FoxML with the archive switch requires ample space to store the Fedora object with the object's datastreams.
-In this instance the file is stored on an NFS mounted space (a UW-IT SAN)
+1.  from the Fedora 3.4.2 server in the DU colo FoxML with the archive switch is exported.
+Ample space is required to store the Fedora object with all the object's datastreams.
+In this instance the newly generated FoxML file is stored on an NFS mounted space (a UW-IT SAN) before being ingested into Fedora 3.7.1